Punjab Public Library, Lahore

 Punjab Public Library is a public library located in Lahore, Pakistan.
-It was established in 8 November 1884 upon the instructions of the Lieutenant Governor of the Punjab.
+It was established on 8 November 1884 upon the instructions of the Lieutenant Governor of the Punjab.
 It was registered under the Societies Registration Act of 1860.

 History

-The library began operations in the Wazir Khan Baradari (built 1635), an imperial building built by Nawab Wazir Khan, the governor of Lahore, during Emperor Shahjahan’s reign with the assistance of the government of the Punjab.
+The library began operations in the Wazir Khan Baradari (built 1635), an imperial building built by Nawab Wazir Khan, the governor of Lahore, during Emperor Shahjahan's reign with the assistance of the government of the Punjab.
 Its purpose is to be a public library and reading room.

 Other library blocks were built in 1939.
 A block housing the auditorium and Bait-ul-Quran section was constructed in 1968 and inaugurated by General Mohammad Musa, then governor of West Pakistan.

 Punjab Public Library lies in the heart of the city of Lahore at Library Road near the Lahore museum, off Shahrah-e-Quaid-e-Azam.
 It is surrounded by educational institutions and the Punjab University (Old Campus).
 The commercial centre of Anarkali, the main offices of the Metropolitan Corporation Lahore (Town Hall) and the provincial government offices, i.e., the Civil Secretariat, are a short distance from this building.

 The library holds a collection of books in all fields of knowledge in English, Urdu, Persian, Arabic and Punjabi.
 Its total collection is about 0.3 million volumes and includes books; bound volumes of back numbers of magazines and newspapers; reports; the old gazettes of Punjab, Pakistan and undivided India; and more than 1500 manuscripts.
 The library receives 170 magazines, 24 journals by subscription and the rest as free copies.
 12 dailies are received in the library.